pawal/torrent-tracker/README.md

 ```

 On the networks page each country links through to its trackers.
 The rollups
-count only the names the registry still lists, so the count and the list agree; a
+count only the names the registry still lists, so the count and the list agree;
-tracker served from several countries appears under each.
+a tracker served from several countries appears under each.

 ## Names that are the same host

 An address answering for two names is one machine, one operator and one outage,
 however unrelated the names look.
-The parking detector is a special case of
-exactly that — a parked name is one sharing every address with a control name —
-so the general question is worth asking on its own:

 ```sh
 trackerd shared                 # addresses more than one tracker answers on